A Divorce Timeline

 - Either or both spouses can appeal a judge's decision to a higher court.
 But it's unusual for an appeals court to overturn a judge's decision.
 Also, remember that settlements usually cannot be appealed if both spouses agree to their terms.

 It's hard to say how long all these steps will take in your case.
 The entire process can take from as little as a few months, to as long as several years.
 Generally speaking, the more the couple can cooperate and agree to reasonable compromises, the smoother and faster the divorce will go.

-A knowledgeable divorce attorney can safely guide you through the divorce process and ensure your financial security.
-From initial coaching on what documents to bring to your first consultation, all the way through guidance on hearings, trials and court orders, your divorce attorney must be a partner whom you trust.
-Your first step should be to get a free, confidential evaluation of your case from an expert divorce attorney.
+A knowledgeable divorce attorney can safely guide you through the divorce process and ensure your financial security, often spotting issues before they become real problems.
+From initial coaching on what documents to bring to your first consultation, all the way through guidance on hearings, trials and court orders, a divorce attorney will fight for your best interests.